Bobasatrania

-Bobasatrania is an extinct genus of prehistoric bony fish that survived the Permian-Triassic extinction event.
+Bobasatrania is an extinct genus of prehistoric marine ray-finned fish that survived the Permian-Triassic extinction event.
 Fossils of Bobasatrania were found in beds of Changhsingian (late Permian) to Ladinian (Middle Triassic) age.
 It was most speciose during the Early Triassic.

-The genus was named after the locality Bobasatrana in northeast Madagascar, from where the type species was described.
+The genus was named after the locality Bobasatrana (near Ambilobe) in northeast Madagascar, from where the type species, Bobasatrania mahavavica, was described.
+The name of this species refers to the Mahavavy River.